eloff/riverdb/README.md

 ## Consulting

-If you want help building apps for PostgreSQL using River DB contact us at: info[atsymbol]riverdb.com.
+If you want help building apps for PostgreSQL using River DB contact us at: info[at]riverdb.com.
 Nobody knows the platform better.

-## Why is it called River DB?

-Our long-term aspiration is to create a global, low-latency, high-throughput database on top of good old rock-solid PostgreSQL.

-No, not a fancy Cockroach DB, Spanner, or Yugabyte type of thing, just a straightforward single master (or partitioned multi-master) with replicas potentially geographically distributed.
-That might sound boring compared to Spanner with their GPS/atomic clocks, but it may actually perform better and cost less in many important use cases.

-Something we could use efficiently from Cloudflare Workers or new serverless platforms like it.
-It should be possible to build something like an Uber or an Asana with just partitioned PostgreSQL and Cloudflare Workers.
-With none of the insane feats of software engineering and complexity that currently is the norm to scale applications.

 ## License

 River DB is source-visible, not OSI open-source.
 See our [Modified PolyForm Shield License](LICENSE.md).

 We welcome contributions, bug reports, and bug fixes!
-You can't make a cloud service out of River DB for profit though, sorry Amazon.